kochavalabs/docs/preprocessed/3-Architecture/7-Blockchain.md

 A transaction contains an action, which gets processed by the Mazzaroth Virtual Machine (RothVM) on a channel.
 This can do things such as Update a Contract, Call a Function, or set permissions on an account.
-After a non-readonly transactions has gone through consensus and has been executed within the RothVM it is added to the ledger.
+After a write transaction has gone through consensus and has been executed within the RothVM it is added to the ledger.
 Once a transaction has been added to the ledger it may be retrieved by using the transaction ID which is the unique hash of the Transaction object itself.